The LA Law Library staff welcomes you.

 Beverages in covered, spill-proof containers are allowed.
 The eating of food and the chewing of gum are prohibited.

-The following are not permitted in the LA Law Library:
+The following are not permitted in LA Law Library:

 [California Government Code 7597]

-- Loitering, sleeping, lying on the Law Library floor or furniture.
+- Loitering, sleeping, laying on the Law Library floor or furniture.

-- Bathing, shaving, and washing clothes in the library restrooms are not permitted.
+- Bathing, shaving, and washing clothes in the library restrooms.

-Persons under the influence of alcohol or drugs are not permitted in the library.
+Persons under the influence of alcohol or drugs, except as lawfully prescribed by a physician, are not permitted in the library.

 Persons whose parcels or bodily hygiene or odor is so offensive as to constitute a nuisance or disrupt others’ work shall be required to leave the library.